PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 - to enabled selected fields / toggles
 - to apply a different configuration for the selected store or group
 - to submit only the selected fields / toggles
-- the merchant to see which parameters have a different value for the selected store or group
+- the merchant to see which parameters have different(s) value(s) for the selected store or group

 **Configurations pages with checkboxes**